stevedepp/FMNIST/README.md

 | Convolutional   | 377 seconds | 23 seconds |

-    'this presentation will briefly touch upon getting hooked up to cloud computing to download data, to build models and to examine the performance of those models.'
+> this presentation will briefly touch upon getting hooked up to cloud computing to download data, to build models and to examine the performance of those models.

 **Steps**